nautobot/nautobot-app-ssot/docs/admin/integrations/aristacv_setup.md

 | ------------------------------- | ------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------- |
 | aristacv_delete_devices_on_sync | boolean | If true, devices in Nautobot with device type manufacturer name set to Arista that do not exist in CloudVision but do exist in Nautobot upon sync will be deleted. | False   |

-> When this variable is not defined in the App settings, the integration will default to using `False`.
+> When this variable is not defined in the app settings, the integration will default to using `False`.

 Optionally, an import tag with the name `cloudvision_imported` can be applied to devices that are imported from CloudVision.